A man in his 30s has been arrested on suspicion of the murder of Ashling Murphy.

-Ms Murphy, a 23-year-old primary school teacher, was attacked and killed on the banks of the Grand Canal in Tullamore, Co Offaly on Wednesday afternoon.
+The 23-year-old primary school teacher was attacked and killed as she went for a run on the banks of the Grand Canal in Tullamore last Wednesday.

 We need your consent to load this rte-player contentWe use rte-player to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences